 Smoking Instructions - Prior to smoking, brush or spray a light coat of oil or Pam on the skin side of the fish and on your smoker rack.
 Place fish in the smoker with the skin side on the rack and hot smoke at 150° – 190° (grate temp).

 Option 2 - Smoking With Hickory: Hickory is one of the stronger woods and is not typically used for something delicate like fish.
-However, if you use caution and small amounts of chips at a time hickory will produce a wonderful flavored fish.
-Using my Big Chief or Little Chief, I generally add about 2 tablespoons of fine chips, and add a few larger chips to the pan every 30 to 45 minutes.
-I do NOT empty the ashes when adding new chips.
-A mix of hickory and cherry is milder and as mentioned above, the cherry will help develop a red color.
+However, if you use caution and small amounts of chips or pellets hickory will produce a wonderful flavored fish.
 One of the few commercially smoked salmon that I really like is from The Honey Smoked Fish Company in Colorado, and part of their secret process is using hickory for smoke.

 Here is a fillet in my Big Chief box smoker